nicklockwood/SwiftFormat/README.md

 FAQ
 -----

-This is the first release so there aren't any frequent questions yet, but here's what I imagine you might ask:
+There haven't been many questions yet, but here's what I'd like to think people are wondering:

 *Q. Does SwiftFormat support Swift 3?*